 A graduate of Hofstra Law School, he is admitted to practice law in New York State, as well as the Southern and Eastern Districts of New York, the United States Court of Appeals for the Second Circuit and the Supreme Court of the United States.
-Howard is also member of the New York State Bar Association, the American Bar Association and the Real Estate Board of New York.
+Howard is also member of the New York State Bar Association, and the Real Estate Board of New York.

 Stephen, admitted to practice in New York and New Jersey, began his career working in labor relations in the entertainment industry where he spent eight years handling grievances and negotiating contracts.